 Windows 8 was the first desktop operating system to introduce touch capability.
-The later editions like Windows 8.1 and Windows 10, after it also comes with touch plus some additional or extended features.
-For the touch screen to work properly, you must have a latest touch hardware drivers installed.
-While there are also few other things which we need to care about.
+The later editions of Windows 8.1 and Windows 10, after it also comes with touch plus some additional or extended features.
+For the touchscreen to work properly, you must have the latest touch hardware drivers installed.
+While there are also a few other things which we need to care about.

-In the latest Windows 10, the touch keyboard can be activated by right click over taskbar and selecting Show Touch Keyboard button option.
+In the latest Windows 10, the touch keyboard can be activated by right click over the taskbar and select Show Touch Keyboard button option.

 Using the touch keyboard button, the touch-keyboard can be accessed.

-Consider a scenario, that you have a Windows 8 or later running touch supported operating system.
-But when you use the touch keyboard to input something, either the buttons are not very large or not fit to the screen ,
+Consider a scenario, that you have a Windows PC running touch supported the operating system.
+But when you use the touch keyboard to input something, either the buttons are not very large or not fit the screen.

-For such a trouble, you can try following steps to fix:
+For such trouble, you can try the following steps to fix:

 1. Press Windows Key + R combination, type put regedit in Run dialog box and hit Enter to open the Registry Editor.

 3. At this registry location and in the right pane of the above-shown window, look for the MonitorSize named registry string.
 Please note that this registry key is not available in non-touch based computers.
 The incorrect Value data for the MonitorSize registry string is the root cause behind this issue.
 Double click on the same string to modify it: